 Areas of Learning

 The Areas of Learning are split into 2 sections – Prime and Specific Areas of Learning.
-Each of these areas are then broken down into more detailed Learning Goals.
+Each of these areas are then broken down into more detailed Early Learning Goals (ELGs).

 Personal, Social and Emotional Development